It was International Men’s Day last Monday and it was so good to see the word getting out there about men getting checkups.

 Your not being told all options for your health

-What I can’t understand though, with all the scientific evidence out there now, and the World Health Organisation speaking out around the need for health change, that both the NZ Health Department and the Heart Foundation made no mention whatsoever on how to reverse and prevent the silent killers of heart disease and stroke.
+What I can’t understand though, with all the scientific evidence out there now, and the World Health Organisation speaking out around the need for healthy change, that both the NZ Health Department and the Heart Foundation made no mention whatsoever on how to reverse and prevent the silent killers of heart disease and stroke.

 Don’t get me wrong they do talk about lifestyle changes, exercise and diet but, as I found out, it is not clear on what or how.
 Yes they do say manly fruit and vegetables, legumes etc but they are also saying you can eat dairy, meat and fish.

 While Peter was in hospital for his TIA (trans ischemic attack) stroke there was a patient next to him with major breathing issues.

 The doctors called for a family conference and told them all that if he didn’t stop smoking immediately he would die.
 They were also told to change too because “you can’t expect him to stop if you are all smoking around him,” they said.

 Until they do that sort of thing with diet also, heart disease will remain the biggest killer in our society.